krishnagupta/uprise-interview-challenge-booking/README.md

 ## UI

-Create an application with 2 sections
+Create an application UI with 2 sections, build your UI **exactly** to the designs attached below, the sketch file is also in this repo.

  1. Book Event
-		 - Add datepicker (to choose date)
+		 - Add datepicker (to choose date)   use "react-dates" npm package
 		 - Input (to add minute duration)
 		 - Dropdown to pick timezone (can keep 4-5 limited option)
 		 - Get FreeSlots Button